 Zoning, in theory, is a simple and straightforward concept that prevents potentially controversial land development, such as a loud bar, from being built adjacent to a detached family home.
-But as cities and regions grow, and demographics and politics change, zoning becomes increasingly complex, especially for land stakeholders who must keep track of the ever-changing nature of zoning districts, codes, rules and regulations.
+But as cities and regions grow, and demographics and politics change, zoning becomes increasingly complex, especially for land stakeholders who must keep track of the ever-changing nature of zoning districts and ordinances.

 How Zoning Currently Works

 At best, a county or municipalities website will provide freely accessible zoning maps that are searchable by address or zoning code of a property.
-Unfortunately, most websites only provide a static map, and the land stakeholder will have to determine exactly where their property lies.
+Unfortunately, most websites only provide a static map, and specifics such as property lines and street data are not included, leaving the land stakeholder to determine exactly where their property lies.
 In some locations, a website provides no usable information at all, placing the burden on the researcher to call or visit the planning department for details.

 Further complicating zoning is what is known as overlay zoning districts, which usually represent an extra set of regulations for special locations.
 A “historical preservation” is a common example of an overlay district.
 Other examples include conservation-minded zoning districts and districts specific to new urban developments or urban revitalization projects.